 Wherever we go, we hike.
 And Hawaii is such a special place to do so!
 The views, the tropical plants we’ve never seen before, those incredible shades of green and turquoise, and those waterfalls hidden in the lush green valleys.
-Oh, let me not forget to mention Kauai chicken, that can be seen even in the middle of the jungle. 😀
+And let me not forget to mention Kauai chicken either.
+That can be seen even in the middle of the jungle.

 This hike is world famous for a reason!

 We hiked in different parts of Kauai during the 10 days of our stay.
 Though it’s hard to decide which hike is our favorite, it’s still obvious: Kalalau Trail along Na Pali Coast.
 Because of Na Pali Coast!